 Collaborative Research and Development ("Seed") Projects

-Rationales and Purposes of Collaborative Research and Development Projects
+Rationales and Purposes

-a) To provide useful knowledge, experiences and viable recommendations as reference for schools, teachers and the community;
+(a) To provide useful knowledge, experiences and viable recommendations as reference for schools, teachers and the community;

-c) To provide impetus for school-based curriculum development
+(c) To provide impetus for school-based curriculum development.

-|Curriculum planning, learning and teaching strategies for different Key Learning Areas;|
+|Curriculum planning, learning and teaching strategies in different Key Learning Areas;|

-|Four key tasks (project learning, reading to learn, moral and civic education, and information technology for interactive learning); and|
+|Four key tasks (moral and civic education, reading to learn, project learning and information technology for interactive learning); and|

-Through collaboration in “Seed” projects, schools, based on their school contexts and practical needs, work closely together with CDI and expert consultants and also disseminate invaluable experiences and outcomes to the public.
-Besides, through seminars, workshops and sharing hands-on experiences by frontline teachers, the professional practices of teachers and capacities of schools could also be enhanced.
-Not only could school heads and teachers become curriculum leaders and instructors but they themselves are also life-long learners.
+Schools, based on their school contexts and needs, can work closely together with the CDI and expert consultants through participating in “Seed” Projects.
+The CDI will disseminate the invaluable experiences gained and outcomes to the public via effective channels (e.g. seminars, workshops and professional development programmes).
+Such experiences will also be developed into exemplars, learning and teaching materials, reports, etc. for other teachers’ reference.
+In the process of participating in the projects, schools find their effectiveness and teachers’ professional capacities being enhanced.
+School heads and teachers become not only curriculum leaders and instructors, but also life-long learners.
 Furthermore, cross-fertilisation of ideas among frontline educators, curriculum developers and other experts in the education field also facilitates the building up of a professional community which sustainably enhances curriculum development to strive for excellence.